matthewphamilton/my_website/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "New Contributions"
+title = "Published work"
-subtitle = "Other recently released output that I have contributed to"
+subtitle = "Scientific manuscripts, academic software and datasets"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.